lavylipesh/Pitch-It/README.md

 6. User should comment on the different pitches and leave feedback.
 7. User should submit a pitch in any category.
 8. User is able to view the different categories.

+# Contact information
+If you want more information on my projects feel free to contact me at